ziyliu2/Child-of-Now/README.md

 14. add a take from another recording session
 15. save the recording session in the library

+### Out of scope
+1. Collect data of participants.
+2. Process audio files of participants.

 ## Use Cases (Lingxuan)